w3c/secure-payment-confirmation/README.md

 If the payment instrument specified by `instrumentId` is not available or if the user failed to authenticate, the desired long-term solution is for the user agent to open `fallbackUrl` inside the Secure Modal Window and somehow extract a response from that interaction. 🚧 **The exact mechanism for support this flow still needs to be designed.**

 🚨 As a hack for the [pilot], the user agent will simply resolve `request.show()` with an exception.
-The caller is responsible for constructing a second Payment Request to open `fallbackUrl` inside a Secure Modal Window by abusing the Just-in-Time registration and skip-the-sheet features of Payment Handler API.
+The caller is responsible for constructing a second Payment Request to open `fallbackUrl` inside a Secure Modal Window by utilizing the Just-in-Time registration and skip-the-sheet features of Payment Handler API.

 ## Security and Privacy Considerations